symfony/symfony-docs/cookbook/workflow/new_project_git.rst

 Initial Project Setup
 ---------------------

-To get started, you'll need to download Symfony and initialize your local git repository:
+To get started, you'll need to download Symfony2 and initialize your local git repository:

 1. Download the `Symfony2 Standard Edition`_ without vendors.

 2. Unzip/untar the distribution.
-It will create a folder called Symfony with your new project structure, config files, etc. Rename it to whatever you like.
+It will create a folder called Symfony2 with your new project structure, config files, etc. Rename it to whatever you like.

 3. Create a new file called ``.gitignore`` at the root of your new project